PostHog/posthog.com/contents/handbook/people/team.md

 What we do care about is your ability to learn, iterate, and ship.

-That's why we have people in Belgium, Brazil, the East and West coast of the US, England, Estonia, the Netherlands, Senegal, among other places.
+That's why we have people in Belgium, the East and West coast of the US, England, Estonia, South Africa, the Democratic Republic of Congo, among other places.
 Learn more about [diversity](diversity) at PostHog.

 </div>